rogeriobispo/users_api/README.md

 - [ ] Verify that a request with a query parameter returns all users in the database filtered by the query paramater, using the specified JSON format, ordered by most recently created first.
-- [ ] Verify that creating a new user works with unique values specified, and returns a single User JSON object and a 201 Created status header.
+- [ X ] Verify that creating a new user works with unique values specified, and returns a single User JSON object and a 201 Created status header.
-- [ ] Verify that creating a new user with non-unique values specified, returns a 422 Unprocessable Entity status, and an array of errors in the specified JSON format.
+- [ X ] Verify that creating a new user with non-unique values specified, returns a 422 Unprocessable Entity status, and an array of errors in the specified JSON format.
-- [ ] Verify that a new user that is created has a random key generated for it on the server side.
+- [ X ] Verify that a new user that is created has a random key generated for it on the server side.
-- [ ] Verify that a new user that is created has it's password stored in a hashed manner, with a salt value.
+- [ X ] Verify that a new user that is created has it's password stored in a hashed manner, with a salt value.
-- [ ] Verify that a new user that is created has an access_key created for it by accessing the Account Key service.
+- [ X ] Verify that a new user that is created has an access_key created for it by accessing the Account Key service.